mharris717/ember-auth-easy/README.md

 * Adds several templates for sign in/sign out (which can be overriden).
 * Sets up the Auth object with reasonable defaults.
 * Adds appropriate routes.

+Once a user logs in, all subsequent requests have an auth_token parameter added to them.